Skip to main content

 Are AI longevity services actually effective?

 Early evidence is promising but limited.
 Biological age assessments can identify risk factors years before symptoms appear.
-Whether the interventions recommended by AI systems meaningfully extend lifespan is still being studied in longitudinal trials.
+Whether the interventions recommended by AI systems meaningfully extend healthspan remains under clinical study, with most programmes too new for long-term validation.

 YOUR TAKE